Shubham0315/kubernetes-Troubleshooting/1-ImagePullBackoff/imagePullBackoff.md

 # 1. ImagePullBackoff Error

 - When we start with K8S, firstly we deploy pod onto our K8S cluster.
-ImagePullVackoff is related to this task.
+ImagePullBackoff is related to this task.
 - This error is related to pulling container image on K8S cluster.
-- When we deploy our app on K8S cluster, it can be using pod, deployments, stateful states, daemon set or replica sets.
+- When we deploy our app on K8S cluster, it can be using pod, deployments, stateful states, daemon set or replica sets where we deploy applications as container image on K8S cluster.
 Here we can run into this error.
 - This can be arised due to 2 scenarios :-

   a.
 Invalid image name or non-existent image name